Skip to Content

 I’m sure you love your German Shepherd, but if you get easily annoyed by his clingy behavior, don’t worry just yet!
 There are quite a few things that you can do right now to reduce your German Shepherd’s clinginess.

-We’ll quickly go over a few things you can do without changing your schedule too much!
-These are the most straightforward solutions and just might do the trick for you and your German Shepherd:
+We’ll quickly review a few things you can do without changing your schedule too much!
+These are the most straightforward solutions and might do the trick for you and your German Shepherd:

 Switch Your Routine